DrJCampbell/drug-screen-limma/README.md

 # drug-screen-limma
-Analysis of small molecule screens using limma
+Analysis of small molecule screens using limma.
+Code examples for Helen.